Matsushima Hat-trick Takes Clermont Past Bristol - UrduPoint

 Fiji's Semi Radradra missed Bristol's first match in Europe's top-tier club competition since 2008 with a leg injury suffered in last weekend's Autumn Nations Cup victory over Georgia.

-The visitors were without Radradra's Test team-mate Peceli Yato as he was refused entry into Britain due to an administrative error.
+The visitors were without Radradra's Test team-mate Peceli Yato as he was refused entry into Britain due to an administrative error as he holds two passports.

-South African-born Matsushima, who starred at last year's World Cup in Japan by scoring five tries, opened the scoring after just three minutes and added his second 23 minutes later either side of touchdowns by Apisai Naqalevu and Damian Penaud.
+South African-born Matsushima, who starred at last year's Rugby World Cup in Japan by claiming five tries, opened the scoring after just three minutes and added his second 23 minutes later either side of touchdowns by Apisai Naqalevu and Penaud.

 The French side led 29-14 at the break, already with the bonus point in the bag, as Max Malins and Bryan Byrne crossed for Bristol.